 I’ve always loved doing crafts and projects with my kids.

 In the fall, I’ve always wanted to do a jack-o’-lanterns with them.
-We have done them from time to time, but it was always so hard to do and that’s why we didn’t do one every year.
+We have done them from time to time, but it was always so hard to do, and that’s why we didn’t work on this every year.

-I got this idea from Pam young, author of the famed Sidetracked Home Executives best selling book and founder of ClubOrganized.Com.
+I got this idea from Pam Young, author of the best selling book Sidetracked Home Executives and founder of ClubOrganized.Com.

-Pam was recently on a daily NBC TV show in her state of Washington called Afternoon Live.
+This was a video from a few years ago when Pam was a guest on a daily NBC TV show, Afternoon Live, in her state of Washington.

 ROASTED AND SPICED ZUCCHINI SEEDS

 The spicing is adapted from a Martha Stewart recipe for roasted pumpkin seeds.
 You’ll need a large zucchini.
 The seeds of small zucchini are soft and juicy and will not work for this.